irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 * `3.Experiments for University Classroom Building.ipynb` - This notebook is the main file used to conduct the experiments for university classroom building using parameter settings specified in Setting.py
 * `4.Experiments for Office Building.ipynb` - This notebook is the main file used to conduct the experiments for office building using parameter settings specified in Setting.py
 * `5.Experiments for Primary Classroom Building.ipynb`- This is the main file used to conduct the experiments for primary classroom building using parameter settings specified in Setting.py
-* `Plot CEEMDAN result.ipynb` - This notebook contains the script to plot the Decomposition results
-* `Plot Prediction results using proposed hybrid RF-LSTM based CEEMDAN method.ipynb` - This notebook contains the script to plot the prediction results from proposed method
-* `Plot Dataset.ipynb` - This notebook contains the script to visualize the data
 * `myfunctions.py` - This python script includes all functions required for building proposed method and other benchmark methods that are used in the experiments
-* `Setting.py` - This is python script includes a number of parameters that are used throughout the functions in the directory

 ## Dataset